-NVARCHAR2 Datatype in Oracle Database
+NVARCHAR2 in Oracle Example

 Variable-length character data is stored in the NVARCHAR2.
 The character length meanings are always the default and only length semantics for the NVARCHAR2 data type, hence they are always used when creating tables with NVARCHAR2 columns.